Skip to content

 sase axe stop Stop the orchestrator gracefully

-sase axe chop list List all available chops
+sase axe chop list List configured chops

 sase axe lumberjack list List configured lumberjacks and their chops